2020 Annual Preservation Conference – Student Paper Competition

 - May 18, 2020 – Selected students present their topics at the conference center

 Up to three selected students will each receive…

-- Complementary registration to the full 2020 CPF conference and a complimentary membership to CPF, courtesy of the California Preservation Foundation.
+- Complimentary registration to the full 2020 CPF conference and a complimentary membership to CPF, courtesy of the California Preservation Foundation.

 - A travel grant of at least $300, to be used at the students discretion and to help defray costs of traveling to the Annual Conference, thanks to the generous support of Liz’s Antique Hardware and the donors to our Student Fund.